F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Zinc

 This increased cost has encouraged many faucet manufacturers to use substitute materials in their faucets where possible.
-The most common are zinc or a zinc-aluminum alloy commonly called pot metal.
+The most common are zinc or a zinc-aluminum alloy, often called "pot metal" for its historic use in cookpots.

 Plastic

 Unfortunately, however, plastic fails much more often than metal wands.
-And although engineers have made significant improvements to their reliability over the past decade, the problem has not been entirely cured.
+Although engineers have made significant improvements to their reliability over the past decade, the problem has not been entirely cured.

 The Sure Cure for Too-Hot Spray Wands: The simple cure for spray wands that get too hot is to reduce the temperature of the water.
 Dishes do not need to be rinsed in scalding hot water.

-Better wands are made of metal and Isenberg's wands are the same stainless steel as its kitchen faucets.
+Better wands are made of metal, and Flusso's wands are stainless steel to match its stainless steel faucets.

 Stainless Steel